SpechtLabs/StaticPages/docs/config/server.md

+---
-# Server
+title: Server Configuration

-Calendar API uses a `yaml` configuration file allowing you to specify your server-settings, iCal calendars to subscribe, as well as rules that are applied to calendar events.

-::: tip
+createTime: 2025/04/01 00:08:53
+permalink: /config/server
+---

+CalendarAPI uses a single `config.yaml` file to define all runtime settings, including server ports, subscribed calendars, and event rules.

+This page describes the configuration options available in the `server` section of the config.

+---

+## Config File Locations

-You can place your `config.yaml` file in one of the following directories, that CalendarAPI looks up in the same order:
+CalendarAPI searches for `config.yaml` in the following order:

 <FileTree>